Photo Credit: unsplash

 3. Learn to let it go and forgive yourself

-Forgiveness isn’t something to be forced, imposed, or something you probably say three-time to your wish balloons when you were younger.
+Forgiveness isn’t something to be forced, imposed, or something you probably say three times to your wish balloons when you were younger.
 I forgive you, I forgive you, I forgive.
 No, it isn’t a wish.
 It is something that takes a conscious effort on your part.

 If you are sure you want to get over someone and you are ready to forgive, please do.